 If you're interested in how I choose articles to include on the site, see Methodology.
 There is a method to the madness.

-Clay Smith is an Emergency Physician at Vanderbilt and Medical Director for the 14 Vanderbilt Health Clinics at Walgreens in the greater Nashville area.
-Clay is the primary author (aka Chief Spoon Feeder) for the content on JournalFeed, unless specified.
+Clay Smith is an attending physician in the Adult and Pediatric EDs at Vanderbilt and Medical Director for the 14 Vanderbilt Health Clinic at Walgreens locations in Nashville.
+Clay is the primary author for content on JournalFeed, unless specified.
 He is married and has 7 amazing kids.
 The most important aspects of his life are his Christian faith, family, the consumption of large amounts of coffee, and practicing EM.

-Alex Chen is a 3rd year EM resident at Vanderbilt and heading soon to Arizona for a Tox fellowship.
+Alex Chen is a Vanderbilt EM residency graduate and is starting a Toxicology fellowship in Arizona.
 He grew up in Queens and is definitely the coolest author on JournalFeed.
 He is an outstanding clinician, and his one-liners beat all.

 Thomas Davis is a practicing Emergency Physician in Louisville and graduate of the Vanderbilt School of Medicine and EM Residency.
 He is an avid (and extremely fast) runner, is married, and is a new dad.
 He reads every full text article and critiques every JournalFeed summary, making corrections, suggestions, and clarifications.
 JF would not be what it is without his editorial excellence.